sanic-org/sanic/guide/content/en/guide/running/development.md

 .. column::

     Or, perhaps more conveniently, when you run `--dev`, Sanic will automatically start the REPL for you.
+However, in this case you might be prompted to hit the "ENTER" key before actually starting the REPL.

 .. column::